-At Global Perspectives, Project Managers (PMs) have the fantastic opportunity of working for the best international healthcare consultancies from the comfort of Asturias.
-As a PM, the individual would become experienced in market research techniques through the management of international projects involving many different players throughout the world.
+At Global Perspectives, Project Managers (PMs) have the fantastic opportunity of working for the best patient recruitment and project management team in the world from right here in Asturias.
+As a PM, the individual would become experienced in patient recruitment techniques through the management of international projects involving many different players throughout the world.
 By offering an unmatched client service, great PMs are essential for growing accounts and their career development is tailored to match their contribution to the business.

-Global Perspectives provide all training in-house to cover market research and project management techniques.
-We are looking for talented, enthusiastic and open-minded individuals with a record of high achievement and an insatiable curiosity to join our trainee Market Research PM programme.
-An interested in business and market research is also essential although experience in these fields is not necessary.
+Global Perspectives provide all training in-house.
+We are looking for talented, enthusiastic and open-minded individuals with a record of high achievement and an insatiable curiosity to join our Trainee PM programme.
+An interest in business and healthcare is also essential although experience in these fields is not necessary.

 Below, you can find a short description of the Global Perspectives business model and the PM role.
 Hopefully this will give you a good idea about whether this position sounds exciting to you.

 For the first few years, Global Perspectives was a virtual network of three professionals working in different countries (UK, Spain and Belgium).
 We wanted to be able to serve an international client base without having to continue living in London.
 With the proliferation of high-speed internet in 2007, this was the perfect moment to work in such a way as it became possible to collaborate as a team and grow a network across country borders.